ILDAnaSoft/ILDbench_Hmumu/DBD/qqh500/analysis/output/Readme.md

 This part contains DESY-specific part.

 # How To Use
-- Create `LEFT/` and `RIGHT/`
+1. Create `LEFT/` and `RIGHT/`
-- condor_submit doing.submit (DESY-specific)
-- Or, do `. doing.sh` (Not recommend to do this in worker node at usual working time because it takes very long time.
-Do it in midnight or create your own job submission script and submit it is much better for your colleague.)
+2. `condor_submit doing.submit` (DESY-specific), or, do `. doing.sh` (Not recommend to do this in worker node at usual working time because it takes very long time.
+Do it in midnight or create your own job submission script and submit it is much better for your colleague.).

 ## Step by step case
 ```